 First, create an account on their website.
 They don’t require any equipment, and service begins with your next utility bill.
-Also, Arcadia Power is free of contracts, and they’ll take care of notifying your utility company, which will continue to provide physical service.
-Your local charges and RECs are conveniently wrapped up into one bill.
-They even combine your gas and electricity charges in order to further streamline billing.
+Also, Arcadia Power is free of contracts.
+Yet, they’ll notify your utility company of the service change.
+Your local utility company, however, will continue to provide physical service.
+I appreciate how local charges and RECs are conveniently combined into one bill.
+They even include any gas charges to further streamline billing.

-After you begin service with Arcadia, they’ll watch your kilowatt usage and match that with either 50 percent or 100 percent wind energy, depending on the plan you choose.
+After your service begins, Arcadia will monitor kilowatt usage and match that with either 50 percent or 100 percent wind energy, depending on the plan you choose.
 They do this by purchasing matching renewable energy certificates (RECs).

 You can track your energy usage and learn about the wind farms you’re supporting from your account dashboard.
 But they offer more benefits, also, such as discounts on energy saving products and a discount for referring friends, family and colleagues to the Arcadia Power program.

 A community solar program